 The REC Registry also provides access to public registers including the:

-The Clean Energy Regulator records all transactions performed through the REC Registry and uses this information to manage, audit and report on certificates and the operation of the LRET and the Small-scale Renewable Energy Scheme.
+The agency records all transactions performed through the REC Registry and uses this information to manage, audit and report on certificates and the operation of the LRET and the Small-scale Renewable Energy Scheme.

 The REC Registry is a requirement of the Renewable Energy Target, as prescribed by the